MartinEesmaa/VVCEasy/MPV.md

 Some Linux distributions may not work for AppImage, which may result segmentation fault.
 Builded & tested on Ubuntu 22.04.2.

+About Linux MPV VVCEasy AppImage problem before solution: The problem was that I put four shared object files of libgbm, libm, libc and libgcc_s on both AppImages, which makes some Linux distributions problem

+Solution: Please update latest version of Linux or Arch Linux MPV VVCEasy AppImage, because I removed four shared object files of libgbm, libm, libc and libgcc_s to make all Linux distributions work on standalone Linux AppImage, also includes Arch Linux AppImage can work for only all Arch based operating systems.

-If you're using Arch Linux, please download the Arch Linux AppImage version.
+If you're using Arch Linux or Arch based, please download the Arch Linux AppImage version.
+You can still use standalone Linux AppImage on Arch Linux or Arch based systems.

 ### Tips